chappjc/dcrspy/README.md

 * Block chain data (from dcrd)
 * Stake and wallet information (from your wallet).
+* Mempool ticket info (from dcrd)

 A connection to dcrwallet is optional.
 Only block data will be obtained when no wallet connection is available.

+Transactions involving watched addresses may also be logged.

 See [Data Details](#data-details) below for more information.